pushkar8723/next-blog/README.md

 JavaScript developers, the learning curve was high.
 You need to be comfortable with GraphQL to do any modifications or you would be stuck with whatever I provide you.
 Even I found it hard to change certain things like customizing the OG image / twitter card image for my post.
 I was at the mercy of what the plugin author provided me.
 Sure I can go read the plugin code and make modifications and use it.
-But that just too much work!
+But that's just too much work!
 And I never took time to truly understand the GatsbyImage.
 I used MDX for generating blog pages, which meant that I also need to make GatsbyImage work with MDX.
 Something I never got to because by the time I was done with creating pages, sub-pages, blogs and configuring plugins for code highlighting, OG image and RSS feed generation, I was too overwhelmed to configure one more thing.

-Hence, for quite sometime, it was on my mind to move to Next.JS.
+Hence, for quite sometime, it was on my mind to move to Next.js.
 Over the years of using it in my professional work, I found the file based routing quite easy to navigate / explain to anyone.
 It is very lean and hackable to generate not just HTML, CSS and JavaScript, but anything from XML to image.
 The only issue is the lack of rich plugin ecosystem but that also meant that this time I can do things the way I want them.

 So one fine day, I decided to see how good the AI has become.
-I logged into [v0](https://v0.app/) and gave it my requirements and was surprised that it was able to create (with some prompting and correcting) a Next.JS site which somewhat did what I wanted.
+I logged into [v0](https://v0.app/) and gave it my requirements and was surprised that it was able to create (with some prompting and correcting) a Next.js site which somewhat did what I wanted.

 ## Hacking a Blogging Web App